 Taste of the Wild High Prairie Grain-Free Dog Food is a great choice for a balanced, nutritional diet for adult Boxers.
 The company even has a version titled Ancient Grains, for those that do not prefer grain-free options.
 The High Prairie Grain-Free dry dog food has no grains, corn, wheat, artificial colors, or flavors.

-This dog food is fairer priced than some other competitors but also being high quality with real meat as the number one ingredient.
+This dog food is fairer priced than some other competitors but is also high quality with real meat as the number one ingredient.
 This food also contains prebiotics and probiotics for digestive health and is supplemented with taurine for heart and muscle health.

 Well-reviewed by many, the biggest complaints among dog owners are that some more sedentary dogs tend to gain weight on this food.
 It also has a lower level of omega-3 fatty acids than some other brands.